Nov05/Lambda-School-Data-Science/miscellaneous/anaconda_pipenv.md

 * `python run.py` (in the example it contains a Plotly Dash app, so run it every time you want to start the app)
 4. press Ctrl+C to stop running run.py (type `pipenv shell` to activate the virtual environment again)
 5. in a new prompt, start the same pipenv virtual environment, type `jupyter notebook` to start Jupyter Notebook IDE
-6. you might need to `pip install scipy` for plotly 4.0.0
+6. you might need to run `pip install scipy` for plotly 4.0.0
-7. `pipenv lock --requirements > requirements.txt` to generate requirements.txt for app deployment
+7. run `pipenv lock --requirements > requirements.txt` to generate requirements.txt for app deployment

 <br>